William-Early/JavaScript/README.md

-Starting off with the Pick 2 Florida Lottery, downloaded the entire results into a database and looking to write code in javascript to show the Hot/cold numbers, Top rankings of the numbers by certain a range of drawings, Show results of Odds/Evens by a certain range of drawings, and then of course show all the results in since 2016.
+Starting off with the Pick 2 Florida Lottery, downloaded the entire results into a database and looking to write code in javascript to show the Hot/cold numbers, Top rankings of the numbers by certain a range of drawings, Show results of Odds/Evens by a certain range of drawings, and then of course show all the results since 2016.

-First step was creating a random 2 number generator, which I created.
+First step was creating a random 2 number generator, which is the index page.

 This specific lottery is drawn twice a day "Mid-day and Evening".